stacksmith/trivial-renamer/README.md

 Returns the new name of obj

-If cache is enabled, the object to name hashtable is available as renamer:old->new
+If cache is enabled, the object to name hashtable is available as (old->new renamer)

-Similarly, if 1-1 is enabled, the new name to obj hashtable is renamer:new->old
+Similarly, if 1-1 is enabled, the new name to obj hashtable is (new->old renamer)